-Individuals traveling into and returning to the Commonwealth of Pennsylvania from any other state or commonwealth or international location must produce evidence of a negative COVID-19 test or quarantine for 14 days upon entering.
+Individuals aged 12 and older traveling into and returning to the Commonwealth of Pennsylvania from any other state or commonwealth or international location must produce evidence of a negative COVID-19 test or quarantine for 14 days upon entering.
 View more information here.

 If you plan on traveling for the holidays or for any purpose, please fill out this form and return to your school building’s front office as soon as possible.

 *Note: This order was revised as announced by Mr. Scaletta on 11/30/20.
 It now only applies to persons age 12 and older.
 See more exemptions and find more information regarding that information here.

 Meal Ordering Information

 We will continue to provide free meals for all children 18 years and younger while the school buildings are closed 12/1-12/4.
 Meals will be available for pick up on Tuesday 12/1 and Thursday 12/3 from 11:00-1:00pm and you will get meals for two days at each pick up.